 New parents/carers to the school will have the school policy relating to reading books explained to them at their introductory meeting.

-The take home policy of ORT and other books will be explained to the parents with emphasis being placed on the importance of developing a love of reading.
+The take home policy of Floppy phonics books and other books will be explained to the parents with emphasis being placed on the importance of developing a love of reading.

 Children's progress information for all Parents